oadpoaw/oadpoaw/README.md

 - 🧵 Currently learning Rust, Go and Spring framework
 - 📚 And learning data structures and algorithms

+## Key Notes ✍️

+- Self taught, Full Stack Developer
+- Started coding since **2016**
+- Willing to learn new things all the time, and work in teams 😄

 ## What technologies I use:
 ### Programming Languages
 <p>